doublehidenblade/Vehicle-hail-dent-detection/README.md

 This is the GUI installation guide for Raspberry Pi.

 ### Installing
-(If you are our sponsor and have our Rasberry Pi, you don't need to install anything, just skip to running.)
+(If you are our sponsor and have our Rasberry Pi, you don't need to install anything, just skip to running.)<br/>
 Install Python3
 ```
 sudo apt-get install python3-dev libffi-dev libssl-dev -y